Skip to main content

 Some museums and cultural institutions extend the target group entitled to a discount on entrance, for instance:

 The Royal Danish Theatre (Det Kongelige Teater) offers a 40% ticket discount for children and young people under 25 years.
 The ticket discount covers all performances.
 Furthermore, the theatre has special opera performances for young people in the 15–30-year age group.
 The ticket price is reduced and the theatre introduces the history, music, origin, and relevance of the performance prior to the show.
-Young people are allowed to ask questions and have a dialogue about the show.

 Lastly, the theatre offers a subscription for young people under the age of 25.
-Young people who subscribe have free access to all performances and concerts at the Danish Royal theatre’s productions throughout the country.
+Young people who subscribe have free access to all performances and concerts at the Danish Royal Theatre’s productions throughout the country.

 Cultural activities at the local, regional and state levels reduce geographical obstacles to young people’s access to culture.

-Full list of the institutions under the Ministry of Culture.
+Here is the full list of the institutions under the Ministry of Culture.

 Furthermore, a long range of cultural institutions across Denmark receive state funding.
 See below in the section on regional offers.